 Bill's shop is in Manchester (UK) very near to where I grew up.
 That's how I know him.
 His son, Tim, went to the same high school as I did, but I never knew him because as he was starting, I was "graduating" (we don't call it that in the UK, but whatever).
 I've been going to his shop for years, even after leaving and returning to Manchester and living in different areas.
 Bill and I have very gradually got to know one another quite well.
 He's a very nice man, old school - which is reflected in his shop (sports cutouts on the wood-panelled walls), but with a sense of humour and a kind manner.
-He's about 5'6", same as me, in fairly good shape for his age, bald on top.
-We talk about our families and whatever's going on, joke about the fact that after years of asking him, I'm finally starting to lose my hair too.
+He's about 5'6", in fairly good shape for his age, bald on top.
+We talk about our families and whatever's going on.
 He's a good guy, it's nice.

 A funny thing happened about three years ago.
 We were talking about football I think, and I mentioned that I was looking for a 5 a side football game to join, but it was difficult because everyone I knew who played football for fun did so on the weekend.
 This doesn't suit me.
 Bill mentioned that him and his son played with some other people every Thursday, but that as far as he knew, the game was full.